dahlbyk/posh-sshell/README.md

 ```

 ## Using posh-sshell
-After you have installed posh-sshell, you need to configure your PowerShell session to use the posh-git module.
+After you have installed posh-sshell, you need to configure your PowerShell session to use the posh-sshell module.

 ### Step 1: Import posh-sshell
-The first step is to import the module into your PowerShell session which will enable git tab completion.
+The first step is to import the module into your PowerShell session.
 You can do this with the command `Import-Module posh-sshell`.

 ### Step 2: Import posh-sshell from Your PowerShell Profile